tpaschalis/tpaschalis.github.io/_posts/2021-07-31-golang-len.markdown

 }
 ```

-Moving on a while down in InitUniverse, one can see the initialization of the `okfor` arrays, which define the valid types for various operands.
+Moving on a while down in `InitUniverse`, one can see the initialization of the `okfor` arrays, which define the valid types for various operands.
 For example, one can see how Go defines which types are valid for the `+` operator
 ```go
 	if types.IsInt[et] || et == types.TIDEAL {
 		...